lucys-99/mlip-kubernetes-lab-fall25/README.md

   kubectl logs -l app=flask-load-balancer -f
   ```
 - **Image Pull Issues**: Ensure your Docker images are pushed to Docker Hub with the correct tags.
 [More Details](https://docs.docker.com/get-started/introduction/build-and-push-first-image/)
+- To port forward a single pod: `kubectl port-forward <pod-name> 8080:8080`